henryburon/drone-delivery/drone_control/README.md

 An example can be seen [here](https://github.com/Marnonel6/ROS2_offboard_drone_control/blob/main/drone_control/src/path_planning.cpp).

 The Raspberry Pi must be powered and connected to the Pixhawk.

+On NUMSR WiFi, connect with: `ssh osprey@192.168.18.150`
+Password: `osprey`

 Drone states include: `PREFLIGHT`, `IDLE`, `OFFBOARD`, `MISSION`, `LAND`, `RTL`, `FAIL`, `LIMBO`, and `ERROR`.